StockNews.com Initiates Coverage on BlackRock Capital Investment (NASDAQ:BKCC)

-StockNews.com assumed coverage on shares of BlackRock Capital Investment (NASDAQ:BKCC – Free Report) in a research note issued to investors on Wednesday.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com started coverage on shares of BlackRock Capital Investment (NASDAQ:BKCC – Get Free Report) in a note issued to investors on Thursday.
+The brokerage set a “hold” rating on the asset manager’s stock.

-Separately, Wells Fargo & Company raised their price objective on BlackRock Capital Investment from $3.50 to $3.75 and gave the company an equal weight rating in a research report on Monday, January 29th.
+Separately, Wells Fargo & Company raised their target price on shares of BlackRock Capital Investment from $3.50 to $3.75 and gave the company an “equal weight” rating in a research note on Monday, January 29th.

 BlackRock Capital Investment Stock Performance

+BlackRock Capital Investment (NASDAQ:BKCC – Get Free Report) last posted its quarterly earnings results on Tuesday, March 5th.
+The asset manager reported $0.13 earnings per share for the quarter, topping analysts’ consensus estimates of $0.12 by $0.01.
+The company had revenue of $20.31 million for the quarter, compared to the consensus estimate of $20.32 million.
+BlackRock Capital Investment had a net margin of 32.65% and a return on equity of 11.54%.
+Analysts expect that BlackRock Capital Investment will post 0.44 EPS for the current year.

-A number of institutional investors have recently made changes to their positions in BKCC.
-D.A.
-Davidson & CO. lifted its position in BlackRock Capital Investment by 8.2% in the fourth quarter.
-D.A.
-Davidson & CO. now owns 39,640 shares of the asset manager’s stock worth $153,000 after buying an additional 3,000 shares during the last quarter.
-Great West Life Assurance Co.
-Can boosted its stake in shares of BlackRock Capital Investment by 5.1% during the 2nd quarter.
-Great West Life Assurance Co.
-Can now owns 68,370 shares of the asset manager’s stock worth $226,000 after purchasing an additional 3,301 shares during the period.
-Private Advisor Group LLC grew its holdings in BlackRock Capital Investment by 34.6% during the 2nd quarter.
-Private Advisor Group LLC now owns 15,213 shares of the asset manager’s stock valued at $50,000 after purchasing an additional 3,908 shares during the last quarter.
-Ancora Advisors LLC raised its position in BlackRock Capital Investment by 42.4% in the 1st quarter.
-Ancora Advisors LLC now owns 13,293 shares of the asset manager’s stock worth $45,000 after purchasing an additional 3,960 shares during the period.
-Finally, Tower Research Capital LLC TRC boosted its position in shares of BlackRock Capital Investment by 101.1% during the third quarter.
-Tower Research Capital LLC TRC now owns 9,635 shares of the asset manager’s stock valued at $36,000 after buying an additional 4,844 shares during the period.
-Institutional investors own 18.25% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in BKCC.
+Raymond James Financial Services Advisors Inc. purchased a new position in shares of BlackRock Capital Investment in the 1st quarter valued at $46,000.
+Cetera Advisor Networks LLC acquired a new stake in BlackRock Capital Investment during the 1st quarter valued at $60,000.
+Private Advisor Group LLC grew its holdings in BlackRock Capital Investment by 24.5% during the 1st quarter.
+Private Advisor Group LLC now owns 22,211 shares of the asset manager’s stock valued at $94,000 after purchasing an additional 4,370 shares in the last quarter.
+Merit Financial Group LLC acquired a new stake in BlackRock Capital Investment during the 1st quarter valued at $84,000.
+Finally, XTX Topco Ltd acquired a new stake in BlackRock Capital Investment during the 1st quarter valued at $205,000.
+Hedge funds and other institutional investors own 18.25% of the company’s stock.

 BlackRock Capital Investment Company Profile